Evaluating task results

 Evaluator agent

-We will use a pattern called "LLM as judge", which will use an agent (AI model) to evaluate the result of other agents.
+We will use a pattern called "LLM as judge", which uses an agent (AI model) to evaluate the result produced by other agents.
+The evaluator looks at the original request together with the produced answer and returns a typed verdict.

 import akka.javasdk.agent.Agent;